Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Troubleshooting.md

 * Stop the profiling
 * Take a Snapshot to view and save results.
 Note that you may have to click a few more levels open to see the actual methods.
 * Now you can zip the nps file and upload it here on GitHub.

+## Main file is not detected correctly

+If TeXiFy does not detect which file is your main/root LaTeX file, you may experience problems like package imports being placed in the wrong file, or imports not being resolved correctly.
+If this is the case, please report a [GitHub issue](https://github.com/Hannah-Sten/TeXiFy-IDEA/issues/new/choose).
+Until the problem is fixed, you can use a [Magic comment](Editing-a-LaTeX-file.md#magic-comments) as a workaround.